OpenBuildings/functest/guide/functest/getting-started.md

 _Native Driver_

 Native Driver is implemented around Kohana_Request and Kohana_Response methods thus reusing the Kohana classes between request which is significantly faster than sending external requests and starting other php threads.
 However the database and most of the objects stay the same and so there might be isolation issues.
 There is a lot of effort to keep all the environment variables different for each request but you will have to make sure your code does not keep state between requests.
-This driver does not support any javascript.
+This driver does not support any Javascript.

 _Selenium Driver_